bdeboe/isc-datafest/TUTORIAL.md

 ### Exercises

+#### Exercise 1: a first model

-**Ex 1.
-We will start by creating a simple model that reads the walmart.csv file, through a foreign table, to generate its own table.
-You need to edit the existing dbt_project.yml in dbt/exercises to add in the  profile (datafest) and model (workshop).
-We also add in a variable, under the :vars section, called StoreId which we will use later**
+We will start by creating a simple model that reads the `walmart.csv` file, through a foreign table, to generate its own table.
+You first need to edit the existing `dbt_project.yml` in `dbt/exercises` to set the profile (datafest) and refine our model (workshop).
+We also add in a variable, under the `vars:` section, called StoreId which we will use later.

 As already mentioned, you can either modify the files in the container or create one in your host machine and copy over to the container using "docker cp", for example: